-Renowned for his photo shoot styling, celebrity clients and strong relationship with GQ and Esquire magazines, Joe Mills has cut the hair of some of Hollywood’s biggest stars, from Jamie Dornan to Taron Egerton, Martin Freeman and Ben Affleck – and now he’s coming to Primark!
-Yes, you read that right.
-As part of our show-stopping new Birmingham, England store, Primark has collaborated with Joe Mills to create the barber’s first standalone in-store shop outside London.
-We grabbed a coffee with Joe to find out more about his new salon, MILLS, ahead of the launch.
+Renowned for his session styling, extensive celebrity clientele, and strong affiliations with GQ and Esquire magazine, Joe Mills has cut the hair of some of Hollywood’s biggest stars, from Jamie Dornon, to Taron Egerton, Martin Freeman and Ben Affleck – and now he’s coming to Primark.
+Yes, you read right!
+As part of our show stopping new store in Birmingham, Primark has collaborated with Joe Mills to create the barber’s first standalone concession outside of London.
+We grabbed a coffee with Joe to find out more about his new salon MILLS, ahead of the launch.

 Welcome to our biggest store in the world!

-What's the most exciting thing about opening up your first MILLS store outside London, in collaboration with Primark?
+What's the most exciting thing about opening up your first MILLS store in Birmingham, in collaboration with Primark?

-A number of things!
+There’s a number of different elements to it.
 From a creative standpoint, working with a brand like Primark gives us flexibility, a different platform, and an opportunity to push boundaries.
-And from a business perspective, we wanted to find a way to meet a whole new audience and get them involved from a different angle.
+And from a business perspective, we wanted to find a way to entice a whole new audience and hit the high street from a different angle.

-I know it quite well.
+I know Birmingham quite well.
 Years ago I used to spend a lot of time up in the Midlands.
-I really like the area and the people – everyone is super friendly and warm!
-I remember when the Bullring shopping center opened, and spending time up there.
-And now to see the Pavilions turned into a Primark is really exciting.
+I really like the area and the people – everyone is super friendly and warm.
+For me, I remember when the Bullring opened and spending time up there, and now to see the Pavilions turned into a Primark is really exciting.

 Mills Coffee Bar in the salon!
-Mills is a really simple, grab-and-go coffee bar, because we’re the first and last touch point on the Moor Street entrance.
-We’re not going to have tables and chairs: it's literally all about the quality of the coffee.
-The guys working in there are super experienced, and really into what they do.
-I think there’s eight or nine options: what we British call "builder's tea" (double-strong black tea), herbal tea, flat white coffee, all one size – you can have different milks, but it’s super straightforward.
-For us, it’s about doing things simply, and doing them right.
+Mills is a really simple, grab and go coffee bar, as we’re the first and last touch point on the Moor Street entrance.
+We’re not going to have tables and chairs, its literally all about the quality of the coffee.
+The guys we’ve got working in there are super experienced, and really into what they do.
+I think there’s eight or nine options; builders tea, herbal tea, flat white, all one size, yes you can have different milks, but it’s super straight forward.
+For us, it’s about doing things simply, and doing it right.

-We've heard you're really into your music – Do you have a fave band from Birmingham?
+We've heard you're really into your music.
+Do you have a favourite band from Birmingham?

-There’s lots of obvious people to mention, but looking back, I think the band that changed it most up there were The Streets.
-For me, that was when that urban mood came in: it wasn’t hip hop, it wasn’t dance music, it just came out of nowhere!
+There’s lots of obvious people to mention, but if I look back, I think the band that changed it most up there were The Streets.
+For me, that was when that urban mood came in, it wasn’t hip hop, it wasn’t dance music, it just came from nowhere.
 It struck a chord with a lot of people of all ages, and Mike Skinner’s got a great voice as well.
-But there’s also a new guy up there, called Sox.
-He’s insane!
-Really, really cool – his sound is quite raw, but really strong.
+But equally, there’s a new guy up in Birmingham called Sox.
+He’s insane, really cool - his sound is quite raw, but really strong.

-So will you be bringing this vibe into your playlist for the shop?
+So will you be bringing this vibe into your playlist for Birmingham?

-Yeah absolutely!
-We’re really lucky with our Primark in-store shop: it’s purpose-built with brick and windows, so we can have music.
-We currently have 9,000 tracks on the playlist!
-Everything from Led Zeppelin to the Rolling Stones to The Streets, and everyone in between – it’s a mashup.
-It really symbolizes the brand DNA and what we’re all about, and it’s fun!
+Yeah absolutely.
+We’re really lucky with our store in Primark, it’s purpose built with brick and windows, so we can have music.
+We currently have 9000 tracks on the playlist and it’s everything from Led Zeppelin, to the Rolling Stones, to The Streets, and everyone in between – it’s a mash up.
+It really signifies the brand DNA and what we’re about, and it’s fun!